Abdoulaye Harouna

-Abdoulaye Harouna Amadou (born 12 December 1992) is a Nigerien basketball player who plays for ABC Fighters and the Niger national team.
-He played college basketball for Miami RedHawks.
+Abdoulaye Harouna Amadou (born 12 December 1992) is a Nigerien basketball player who plays for ASC Ville de Dakar of the Basketball Africa League (BAL).
+He has also played for the Niger national team.
+Harouna played college basketball for Miami RedHawks between 2015 and 2019.

 Early life

 Born and raised in Niamey, Niger, Harouna was named MVP of the all-star game in Niger two times.
 He also participated at the Adidas Nations training camp in four years.

 Harouna later moved to the United States to play high school basketball for the private boarding school South Kent School.

 College career

 Harouna played for the College of Southern Idaho and earned all-region honours; he was named MVP of the Region 18 tournament and helped the Golden Eagles to a 31–3 record and number 3 seed in the NCJAA tournament.

 Harouna joined the Miami Redhawks team in 2015, where he wore number 30.
 He started in 18 games in his rookie season.
 Harouna redshirted the 2015–16 season.